canjs/can-observable-object/CONTRIBUTING.md

-# Contributing to can-define-object
+# Contributing to can-observable-object

 ## Developing Locally

-This section will walk you through setting up the [repository](https://github.com/DoneJS/can-define-object) on your computer.
+This section will walk you through setting up the [repository](https://github.com/DoneJS/can-observable-object) on your computer.

 ### Signing up for GitHub